-When evaluating a target date fund, you need to understand its glide path, or how the fund’s asset allocation is supposed to change over your lifetime.
+When evaluating a target date fund, you need to understand its glide path, or how the fund’s asset allocation is supposed to change as you age.

 Here’s an example of how a fund’s glide path works:

-If you choose the Fidelity Freedom 2055 fund because you’re just entering the work force and don’t expect to retire for 40 years, your initial asset allocation will be about 10% bond funds, 25% international stock funds and 65% domestic stock funds.
+If you choose the Fidelity Freedom 2055 fund because you’re just entering the workforce and don’t expect to retire for 40 years, your initial asset allocation will be about 10% bond funds, 27% international stock funds and 63% domestic stock funds.

-Over the next four decades, Fidelity will gradually shift your asset allocation to include more bonds and fewer stocks.
+Over the next four decades, Fidelity will gradually shift your asset allocation to include more bonds and short-term funds and fewer stocks.